-- (1) A person shall be entitled to be a member of a trade union where - (a) he is a citizen of Mauritius or, in the case of a non-citizen, he holds a work permit; and
+- (1) A person shall be entitled to be a member of a trade union where - (a) he is a citizen of Mauritius or, in the case of a non-citizen, the non-citizen is in an employment relationship with an employer; and

-- (b) he is engaged, whether full time, part-time, temporarily or permanently, in any undertaking, business, or occupation, the workers of which the trade union purports to represent; or - (c) he has been a worker at any time. - (2) The minimum age for membership of a trade union shall be 16 years or such greater age as may be specified in the rules of the trade union.
+- (b) he is engaged, whether full time, part-time, temporarily or permanently, in any undertaking, business, or occupation, the workers of which the trade union purports to represent; or - (c) he has been a worker at any time.

+(2) The minimum age for membership of a trade union shall be 16 years or such greater age as may be specified in the rules of the trade union.